dandi/dandi-archive/doc/design/publish-1.md

 Whenever a new AssetBlob is created, a background task runs to compute the sha256 checksum (a "digest") of the blob.
 This can take a long time for large blobs, as it must stream all of the data from S3.
+This checksum is stored on the AssetBlob, not in the Asset metadata.

 ### Asset
-Assets consist of a JSON blob of metadata and a reference to an AssetBlob.
+Assets consist of a JSON blob of Asset metadata and a reference to an AssetBlob.
 Versions and Assets are many-to-many; a Version can have any number of Assets, and an Asset can belong to any number of Versions (even, hypothetically, versions in different Dandisets).
 Assets also track their validation status.